-- (a) Recommendations for tenure shall begin with the faculty member's supervisor and shall include a poll by secret ballot and a narrative explanation summarizing the meeting of the tenured members of the faculty member's department/unit and elected promotion and tenure committee.
+(a) Recommendations for tenure shall begin with the faculty member's supervisor and shall include a poll by secret ballot and a narrative explanation summarizing the meeting of the tenured members of the faculty member's department/unit and elected promotion and tenure committee.
 If there are fewer than three tenured faculty members in the candidate faculty member's department/unit, the University president or his/her designee shall appoint additional tenured faculty members from related departments/units to form a tenure evaluation committee of at least three tenured faculty members to be polled by secret ballot.
+A faculty member on such a committee or among the tenured faculty shall not be allowed to designate someone else to cast a vote on their behalf (i.e. proxy).
+A faculty member may remotely cast a vote, either verbally or in writing, unless prohibited by department/unit's bylaws.
 The performance of a faculty member during the entire term of tenure-earning employment at the institution shall be considered in determining whether to grant tenure.
 Prior to the consideration of candidacy, the faculty member shall have the right to review the contents of the tenure file and may attach a brief and concise response to any materials therein; it shall be the responsibility of the faculty member to see that the file is complete at that time.
-The provisions of Article 11 of this Agreement shall apply to the contents of the tenure file. - (b) Recommendations regarding tenure shall include a copy of applicable tenure criteria, the faculty member's annual assignments, Second and Fourth Year Reports for Assistant Professors, the narrative explanation provided by each committee in the process summarizing the meetings, and "Progress Toward Tenure" letters. - (c) If any material is added to the file after the commencement of consideration, a copy shall be sent to the faculty member within five (5) business days (by personal delivery or by mail, return receipt requested).
+The provisions of Article 11 of this Agreement shall apply to the contents of the tenure file.

+- (b) Recommendations regarding tenure shall include a copy of applicable tenure criteria, the faculty member's annual assignments, Pre-tenure Reports for Assistant Professors, the narrative explanation provided by each committee in the process summarizing the meetings, and "Progress Toward Tenure" letters. - (c) If any material is added to the file after the commencement of consideration, a copy shall be sent to the faculty member within five (5) business days (by personal delivery or by mail, return receipt requested).
 The faculty member may attach a brief response within five (5) business days of his/her receipt of the added material.
-The file shall not be forwarded until either the faculty member submits a response or until five (5) business days after the faculty member received a copy of the added material, whichever occurs first. - (d) The only documents that may be considered in making a tenure recommendation are those contained or referenced in the tenure file.
+The file shall not be forwarded until either the faculty member submits a response or until five (5) business days after the faculty member received a copy of the added material, whichever occurs first. - (d) The only documents that may be considered in making a tenure recommendation are those contained or referenced in the tenure file. - (e) There shall be only one file if a faculty member is being recommended for both promotion and tenure. - (f) Any contents of the promotion file that are not copies of material already in the one evaluation file specified in Article 11 shall become part of the faculty member's one evaluation file.